nicfv/Me/www/posts/2026-03-13-marin-defense.md

 - Richmond-San Rafael Bridge (towards Contra Costa)
 - The Golden Gate Bridge (towards San Francisco)

+The natural harbors mentioned earlier make excellent defensive or hiding points for allied ships.
+It would be extremely difficult for a sea invader to dock, being closed in by land and sea cliffs on all sides.
+Invaders would be spotted well in advance from the peak of Mt.
+Tamalpias or from Point Reyes or Point Bonita.

 ## Offenses

 Marin used to host several military bases and fortresses across the county, notably: